florianpfleiderer/PySparkConsole/readme.md

 ## Notes

-- The application uses PySpark for data processing, which may take a few seconds to initialize on first run
+- The application uses PySpark for data processing, which may take a few seconds to initialise on first run
 - Generated plots are saved in the plots/ directory
 - Use Ctrl+C to force quit the application if needed